 Whether you do it all at once, like we do, or in pieces, we suggest you weave discussions of a Takeaway topic into each project or activity, and use our Learning Links to add interest to those conversations.
 Takeaway topics are also useful for planning a lesson around a major theme, because everything in this guide connects to one or more of them, and provides natural launching points for discussion.
 So the fun is packed into the learning and the learning is packed into the fun!

-When choosing props, we always try to focus on two important categories: props that are unique to the setting, because they help kids understand “what that was like,” and props that are symbolic of themes, because they make big ideas visual and tangible.
+When choosing props for our live workshops, we always try to focus on two important categories: props that are unique to the setting, because they help kids understand “what that was like,” and props that are symbolic of themes, because they make big ideas visual and tangible.
 Both kinds of props generate those wide-eyed, “aha!” moments.

 Below are the “straight from the story” props we used for our experience of this book.
 Some props are easier to find or create than others – don’t feel your collection has to be this complete!
 Choose props that you think will have the most appeal to your kids and relevance to your goals.